FESTIVALS, HOLIDAYS AND OTHER ANNUAL EVENTS IN Biarritz

 - By bus

-- Chronoplus line 14 connects the airport with the Bayonne train station.
-Travel time is about 30 minutes.
+- Chronoplus line 14 connects the airport with the Bayonne train station/city centre.
 A ticket valid on all public transport costs EUR 1 for 1 hour and EUR 2 for 24 hours.

 - By taxi